-PHP comments are used to add explanatory notes or annotations within your code.
-Comments are not executed by the PHP interpreter; they are purely for documentation purposes, and they help you and others understand the code better.
+PHP comments are used to add explanatory notes or annotations within the code.
+Comments are not executed by the PHP interpreter; they are purely for documentation purposes, and they help the readers understand the code better.
 PHP supports two main types of comments:

 Multi-line comments: these are comments that can span multiple lines, allowing for more extensive explanations or commenting out large sections of code.
 Multi-line comments in PHP are enclosed within /* and */.

-It’s important to note that comments do not affect the execution of the PHP code; they are ignored by the PHP interpreter: in fact, they are removed before execution.
+It’s important to note that comments do not affect the execution of the PHP code; they are ignored by the PHP interpreter: in fact, they are omitted at parsing time, before execution.
 Comments are primarily for developers and maintainers of the code to understand its purpose, logic, or any special considerations.
-Well-documented code with meaningful comments can make it easier for you and others to read, understand, and maintain PHP applications.
+Well-documented code with meaningful comments can make it easier to read, understand, and maintain PHP applications.

 Comments may be formalized with a specific syntax, and create automated instruction for other application.
 For example, phpdoc comments are providing extra information with a specific syntax.